 He is survived by his wife of 48 years Nancy (Kocher) Tuckey, his two sons Michael A. Tuckey, John T. Tuckey, his daughter Emily E. Tuckey and her fiancé Matthew McCormick, his brother Ralph Tuckey and wife Nancy Tuckey of Harrisburg, brother Charles Tuckey and wife Melinda Tuckey of Hazelton, sister Kathryn Tuckey and fiancé Richard Thomas of Wilkes-Barre.
 Granddaughters Shelby, Melanie, and Ellie.
 He also had many cousins, nieces and nephews he loved dearly.

 Arrangements will be made by Mario Billow at Dailey Funeral Home 650 S. 28th Street, Harrisburg (Penbrook) 17103.
 Services will be held Saturday, July 13th, starting with a viewing at 10am followed by service at 11am.
 Interment to be held at Woodlawn Cemetery immediately following.
 In lieu of flowers donations may be made in Michael's name to Vicki's Angels 511 Bridge St, New Cumberland, PA 17070.

 I was so sorry to see mike's obituary in the paper.
 The loss of a husband, father, grandfather, brother, uncle etc. will be felt for ever.
 He was such a nice man who enjoyed chatting with customers.
 May he Rest In Peace & May God's arms surround & comfort you.

-To plant a tree in memory of Michael Tuckey, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Michael Tuckey, please visit our Tree Store